 Scotland’s capital has a lot going for it.
 It has amazing Georgian and Victorian architecture, a dramatic-looking castle perched on an imposing and ancient volcanic rock, a haunted underground city, as well as upscale boutiques for shopping lovers.

-The 13th century castle has a long and often dark and violent history.
+The 13th-century castle has a long and often dark and violent history.
 From the tragic life of Mary, Queen of Scotts, to Nazi air raids, this castle has seen it all.
-When you visit, don’t miss the opportunity to see the Scottish Crown Jewels, the famous Stone of Scone (or Stone of Destiny) and St Margaret’s Chapel, built in 1130 and the oldest building in Edinburgh.
-Also, if it’s a cold, take a break for some delicious hot chocolate at the castle’s café.
+When you visit, don’t miss the opportunity to see the Scottish Crown Jewels, the famous Stone of Scone (or Stone of Destiny), and St Margaret’s Chapel, built in 1130 and the oldest building in Edinburgh.
+Also, if it’s cold, take a break for some delicious hot chocolate at the castle’s café.

 Other Edinburgh highlights include the Royal Mile (the road that goes from the castle to the Palace of Holyroodhouse), with small artisan shops, teahouses and cafés; the underground vaults of South Bridge, which you can only visit with either an historic organised tour or even a “ghost” tour (the latter is sure fun but not for the fainthearted, trust me on this); and finally, visit the Royal Yacht Britannia, the Queen’s private ship for over 40 years.

 Edinburgh might be the capital of Scotland, but Glasgow is its biggest city.
 Even though it in the past it was often dismissed as a gritty, post-industrial city, nowadays it has evolved into a centre of culture, music and gastronomy.